Jan21493/Linkplay/cgi-bin.md

 Now you can play a notice message on the device by calling your script:
 ```
 curl 'http://10.1.1.52/cgi-bin/notice.sh?play=http://10.1.1.22/mp3/SaunaIstAufgeheizt.mp3'
-# if you have downloaded any messages to the Linkplay device itself, you play a message from local storage
+# if you have downloaded any messages to the Linkplay device itself, you may play a message from local storage
 curl 'http://10.1.1.52/cgi-bin/notice.sh?play=/tmp/SaunaIstAufgeheizt.mp3'
 ```
 > **Note:**
-> Meanwhile Arylic has added an API call to play a notification message: ***/httpapi.asp?command=playPromptUrl:<url>***, see https://developer.arylic.com/httpapi/#play-notification-sound for details, but there might be other use cases.
+> Meanwhile Arylic has added an API call to play a notification message: ***/httpapi.asp?command=playPromptUrl:\<url\>***, see https://developer.arylic.com/httpapi/#play-notification-sound for details, but there might be other use cases.